acsBenceTamas/Kayden-Fox-Celeste-Mods/FactoryHelper/Readme.md

 #### __Factory Activator Dash Block__
 Acts like a regular dash block, with all its settings.
 Also counts as a dash block for all intents and purposes on your map.
 When broken in any way, it sends out factory activation signals.
 Permanent versions have their activators also permanent.

+- **canDash**: Whether the player can break the block by dashing into it.
+- **blendin**: Blends the block with the walls it touches, making it less apparent.
+- **tiletype**: Determines the visual appearance of the wall.
+- **permanent**: Once broken, the block will remain that way, even if the player dies.
+Also makes the factory activation permanent.
 - **activationIds**: A comma separated set of string Ids for all the Activation Ids this dash block should activate when broken.

 #### __Factory Activator Trigger__